-With over 15 million cars and more than 6 million other vehicles currently on the State’s roads, it’s no surprise that a trip behind the wheel is part and parcel of the average Floridian’s day.
-Unfortunately though, not all trips deliver passengers and drivers safely from A to B.
+With over 15 million cars and more than 6 million other vehicles currently on the state’s roads, it’s no surprise that a trip behind the wheel is part and parcel of the average Floridian’s day.
+Unfortunately, though, not all trips deliver passengers and drivers safely from Point A to Point B.

-Last year alone, over 400,000 car accidents resulted in nearly 170,000 injuries to drivers, passengers and pedestrians.
-While many are minor, some cause lasting damage, distress and/or pain to those involved.
-When these injuries occur through the negligence of another party, and no fault of the victim, a personal injury claim for injuries sustained in the accident may be the best course of action.
+Last year alone, over 400,000 car accidents resulted in nearly 170,000 injuries to drivers, passengers, and pedestrians.
+While many accidents are minor, some cause lasting damage, distress, and pain to those involved.
+When these injuries occur through the negligence of another party, a personal injury claim for injuries sustained in the accident may be the best course of action.

-If you’ve been the victim of a car accident, in spite of your injuries impeding your quality of life though, like many victims, you may hesitate before you seek the compensation you deserve, fearing the details of your case will become public record.
+If you’ve been the victim of a car accident, you may hesitate before you seek the compensation you deserve, fearing the details of your case will become public record.
 But is that always the case?
 Will the intimate details of your claim be revealed?

 One of the most common questions heard by attorneys when filing a personal injury claim is, “Are car accident settlement claims public record?”.
-The short answer is, that depends!
+The short answer is: it depends!

 Many people may be surprised to learn that a wealth of personal information about them can be easily accessed through public record databases.
-Details ranging from birth, death and marriage certificates to details of criminal history can be accessed by anyone who so wishes to search.
+Details ranging from birth, death, and marriage certificates to details of criminal history can be accessed by anyone who wishes to search.